petehague/Stoa/README.md

 `docker run -p 9000:80 stoa`

-and then direct your broswer to localhost:9000 to see the interface.
+and then direct your broswer to localhost:9000 to see the web interface.
+The default username is 'admin'

+The behaviour of Stoa is controlled through the file `stoa.yml` - this describes the targets iterated over, how to connect to external databases, and so on.

-# Commands
+# Command Line Interface

 Simply typing a script name (.py extension is optional) will attempt to run it